Lighting Indoor Houseplants

 Artificial lighting, if properly designed, allows plants to be grown indoors in nearly any setting.

 Light provides the energy plants need to make the food required for them to grow and flower.
-Plants are the only organisms able to use light to produce sugars, starches and other substances needed by them as well as by other living organisms.
+Plants are the only organisms able to use the energy from light to produce sugars, starches and other substances needed by them as well as by other living organisms.

-Certain colors in light rays are important for proper plant growth.
-Leaves reflect and derive little energy from many of the yellow and green rays of the visible spectrum.
-Yet the red and blue parts of the light spectrum are the most important energy sources for plants, and plants require more rays from the red range than from the blue.
+Certain colors or wavelengths of light are more important for plant growth than others.
+Leaves reflect and derive little energy from the yellow and green wavelengths of the visible spectrum.
+In contrast, the red and blue wavelengths of the light spectrum are the most important energy sources for plants.

-Plants growing outdoors, in greenhouses or close to windows are exposed to a balance of wavelengths of light from the sun, including the blue and red light rays that plants need.
-Where plants receive little or no natural light, you must provide additional light from artificial sources must be provided for adequate plant growth.
+Plants growing outdoors, in greenhouses or close to windows are exposed to a balance of wavelengths of light from the sun, including the blue and red light that plants need.
+In settings where plants receive little or no natural light, additional light from artificial sources must be provided for adequate plant growth.

-As a single light source for plants, incandescent light bulbs are not particularly good.
-They are a good source of red rays but a poor source of blue.
-They produce too much heat for most plants and, if used, must be located some distance from the plants, thus reducing the intensity of the light the plants receive.
-They are also about one-third as efficient as fluorescent tubes in converting electrical energy to light.
+As a single light source for plants, incandescent lights are not particularly good.
+They are a rich source of red light but a poor source of blue.
+Additionally, they produce too much heat for most plants and, if used, must be located some distance from the plants, thus reducing the intensity of the light the plants receive.
+Important from an economic point of view, incandescent sources are inefficient in converting electrical energy into light energy.
 Furthermore, a standard incandescent bulb's life is often only about 1,000 hours, whereas a fluorescent tube's life is normally 10,000 hours or more.

 Given their modest initial purchase price, energy efficiency and ease-of-use, fluorescent lights are the choice of many indoor gardeners.
-Although cool-white fluorescent tubes remain the most popular choice, warm-white fluorescent tubes also seem fairly effective, but fluorescent tubes listed as white or daylight are less desirable for indoor plant growth.
-Cool-white tubes produce a small amount of red rays in addition to orange, yellow-green and blue rays.
-However, the red light produced usually is not enough for plants unless windows or other artificial lights produce additional red rays.
+Although cool-white fluorescent tubes remain the most popular choice, warm-white fluorescent tubes also seem fairly effective.
+Fluorescent tubes listed as white or daylight are less desirable for indoor plant growth.
+Cool-white tubes produce a small amount of red rays — in addition to orange, yellow-green and blue rays — but usually not enough for plants unless windows or other artificial lights provide additional red rays.

 A few incandescent bulbs in the growing area can furnish needed red rays.
 A general ratio of incandescent to fluorescent light is about 3 to 10, so for every 100 watts of fluorescent light, you should provide about 30 watts of incandescent light for a better red-to-blue light balance.

-Special fluorescent tubes also have been developed for growing plants.
-These have a higher output in the red range to balance the blue output.
+The fluorescent tubes developed specifically for growing plants have a higher output in the red range to balance the blue output.
 Many home gardeners have found that these tubes can be used in combination with cool-white tubes.
-Use one special plant-growing tube to each one or two cool-white tubes.
-This method is more economical than using all special tubes, since cool-white tubes cost less than the special plant-growing tubes.
-Also, fluorescent plant-growing tubes use less electricity and produce less heat than incandescent bulbs, and you will not have to provide fixtures for both incandescent bulbs and fluorescent tubes.
+Use one plant-growing tube to each one or two cool-white tubes.
+This method is more economical than using all plant-growing tubes, because cool-white tubes cost less than the plant-growing tubes.
+Also, the plant-growing tubes use less electricity and produce less heat than incandescent bulbs, and you will not have to provide fixtures for both incandescent bulbs and fluorescent tubes.

 The amount of light necessary varies with each plant.
 In general, the light fixtures available for home plant lighting make it practically impossible to produce too much light for most plants.